 This superb adaptation of Gillian Flynn’s similarly excellent novel couldn’t have found better people to be involved.
 Director David Fincher is as stylish as expected, relishing the suburban tension and deception, and leans in when it gets pulpy—all to our delight.
 Then there’s the leads… Ben Affleck has perhaps never been better cast than here, particularly his unsympathetic qualities, while Rosamund Pike’s on top of her game, and the need to keep a tight rein on going full melodramatic or caricature.

-Upcoming Dune director Denis Villeneuve’s first English-language feature dwelled on the pain caused by child abductions, elevated from its somewhat pulpy narrative by a stunning cast—Hugh Jackman, Jake Gyllenhaal, Maria Bello and Paul Dano.
-A determined father (Jackman) and twitchy detective (Gyllenhaal) think they have found the abductor, but when he’s released, confront the prospect of taking matters into their own hand.
-It’s grim.
+Dune director Denis Villeneuve’s first English-language feature dwelled on the pain caused by child abductions, elevated from its somewhat pulpy narrative by a stunning cast—Hugh Jackman, Jake Gyllenhaal, Maria Bello and Paul Dano.
+A determined father (Jackman) and twitchy detective (Gyllenhaal) think they have found the abductor, but when he’s released, confront the prospect of taking matters into their own hands.
+It’s griiiim.

 Part of me didn’t want to include this because it involves thinking about Ke__n Sp___y, but there’s no denying the oomph of David Fincher’s classic 1995 detective thriller.
 Defining the visual aesthetic of the era, channeling music videos and inspiring countless imitators, the film’s a masterclass, a parade of grotesqueries as cops Brad Pitt and Morgan Freeman pursue a serial killer taking hideously literal inspiration from the seven deadly sins.

 Martin Scorsese takes a psychological thriller into the same horror territory seen earlier in his career with Cape Fear.
-DiCaprio stars as Teddy (in his fourth collaboration with Marty) alongside Mark Ruffalo as cops investigating the disappearance of a patient from a hospital for the criminally insane in the 1950s.
+DiCaprio stars as Teddy (in his fourth starring role in a row for Marty) alongside Mark Ruffalo as cops investigating the disappearance of a patient from a hospital for the criminally insane in the 1950s.
 Teddy soon starts to suspect there’s more going on behind the scenes, and as the island gets shut off from the mainland by a violent storm, finds his sanity going wobbly in wonderfully watchable fashion.